MichelleRos/ardupilot_wiki/blimp/source/docs/getting-started.rst

 Blimp's autopilot board determines its capabilities for autonomous flight.

-If building an indoor blimp, weight will usually be the main consiteration, thus the "FPV quadcopter" flight controllers such as the Matek F405-STD are recommended.
+If building an indoor blimp, weight will usually be the main consideration, thus the "single board" type of flight controllers are likely to be most suitable.

 For more options, see the topic :ref:`Choosing an Autopilot <common-choosing-a-flight-controller>`.